top of page

 We believe in a team approach to care.
 If you are in eating disorder recovery and/or are working with other treatment providers, we will collaborate with your team, or will help you create one by providing trusted, personalized referrals.

-At the same time, any feelings, thoughts, and/or concerns you have about your weight are always a welcomed part of the conversation.
-We are here to hold space and listen without judgment to your experiences of and in your body, and we understand that many of us hold complicated relationships to weight and size given the society in which we all live.
+We also value body autonomy.
+We are here to hold space and listen without judgment to your experiences of and in your body, and we understand that many of us hold complicated relationships to weight, shape and size given the society in which we all live.
+Any feelings, thoughts, concerns or decisions about one's body are always a welcomed part of the conversation.

 bottom of page